Troisgros family: Jean Troisgros

 Jean Troisgros was married and father of two children.
 His son Georges was notably a cook at the restaurants Lutèce and Le Relais in New York City.

 Pierre Troisgros

-Pierre Troisgros (died on 23 September 2020 in Le Coteau, near Roanne, at the age of 92) and his spouse Olympe Forté (1928–2008), of Italian origin, met in Paris had three children: Claude (born 1956), Michel (born 1958) and Anne-Marie (born 1964).
+Pierre Troisgros (died on 23 September 2020 in Le Coteau, near Roanne, at the age of 92) and his spouse Olympe Forté (1928–2008), of Italian origin, met in Paris and had three children, Claude (born 1956), Michel (born 1958) and Anne-Marie (born 1964).

 Claude runs the gourmet restaurant Olympe in Rio de Janeiro and three bistros, including one in Miami Beach, Florida.
 He is the father of two children, including his son Thomas Troisgros, who has taken over.

 Anne-Marie (former student of the École hôtelière de Lausanne), with her husband Yves Gravelier, was the owner of Restaurant Gravelier in Bordeaux from 1993 to 2014.

 Michel Troisgros

 Michel, born 2 April 1958 in Roanne, is the son of Pierre and Olympe Troisgros, and he studied in the École hôtelière de Grenoble between 1973 and 1976, where he met Marie-Pierre, his future wife.
 They left to travel around the world in order to learn the craft in big houses like Alain Chapel in Mionnay, Frédy Girardet in Crissier, Taillevent in Paris, Michel Guérard in Eugénie-les-Bains and New York City, Comme chez Soi in Brussels, Chez Panisse in Berkeley and The Connaught (hotel) in London.